Oneo64/Auldworlde/Characters/Ljorn.md

 If confronted about his behavior, Ljörn would dismiss it.
 Even though Alfrir only noticed his behaviour once, Ljörn told him not to worry about it.

 ### Rúna
-Rúna is like an emotional anchor to Ljörn.
-She keeps him from feeling anxious.
-When Ljörn visits her, he finds that he can relax a little, despite his paranoia.
+Ljörn visits Rúna once every day; he finds that when Rúna is there, he can relax a little despite his paranoia.

 ## Abilities
 ### Physicality